MMSB-MOBI/CHOKO/README.md

-# CReDock: Consensus Rescoring of Protein-Protein Docking Ensembles
+# CHOKO: Consensus rescoring of High-throughput protein-protein DOcKing pOses
 TBD: Add an image !!!!!

 TBD: Add a link to the preprint paper

-TBD: find a name for the package !!
-CReDock ?
-DRAKAR ?
-CHOKO ?

 ## Content
 - [Description](#description)